-The window over the altar is in memory of the children buried in the churchyard and was installed circa 1890-1902, during the incumbency of Reverend C.R.
+The window over the altar is in memory of the children buried in the churchyard and was installed by parents circa 1890-1902, during the incumbency of Reverend C.R.
 Littler.

-The window representing our Lord carrying His Cross (designed by artist Leo Mol), is a memorial to the men of the parish who died in the First World War and was installed in approximately 1920.
+The first stained-glass window nearest the altar on the Epistle side of the nave (right hand side of the church if you are facing the altar) representing our Lord carrying His Cross, is a memorial to the men of the parish who died in the First World War and was installed in approximately 1920.

-The window depicting the Apostle St. Paul (also designed by Leo Mol) was donated by the Pruden family in memory of Paul and Nancy Pruden.
+The second stained-glass window on the Epistle side of the nave (right hand side of the church as you face the altar) depicting the Apostle St. Paul was donated by the Pruden family in memory of Paul and Nancy Pruden.

-The most recent stained glass window celebrates the 150th anniversary of the church, in 2011 and was installed as a result of funds raised by the congregation.
+The first window closest to the altar on the Gospel side of the nave (left hand side of the church as you face the altar), the most recent stained-glass window, celebrates the 150th anniversary of the church in 2011 and was installed as a result of funds raised by the congregation.

 Two handmade chairs were crafted by Mr. Martier, a Metis soldier from the first Riel rebellion and were subsequently donated to the Church by Col. S. L. Bedson, the Warden of the penitentiary at Lower Fort Garry.